microaeris/easy6502/aeris_6502_style_guide.md

 and `CLC` to indicate false.

 Reasoning: Evaluating the returned value simply requires 2 cycles when calling either `BCS` or `BCC`.
-Returning a bool via a register would result in a compare that also takes 2 cycles, but wastes 7 bits.
+Returning a bool via a register would require a compare and then branch.

 If returning multiple bytes, prioritize passing values via registers in the following precedence.